rusili/AC-Android/lessons/shared-preferences/README.md

 [Shared Preferences Tutorial](https://developer.android.com/guide/topics/data/data-storage.html#pref)

 ### Navigating between Activities and Fragments
-- Add a fragment and activity to your Profile Page app.
 - Replace a fragment with another fragment

-We will implement an activity and replace the fragment displayed with one that handles the specified user input.
+We will implement an activity and replaces the fragment displayed with one specified by user input [Fragment-UI](https://developer.android.com/guide/topics/data/data-storage.html#pref)
-[Fragment-UI](https://developer.android.com/guide/topics/data/data-storage.html#pref)